-A logo is the face of the company, it is why we know that our shampoo is made by a family company, or what delineates an Apple user from the rest of the world.
-And, there are many, many ways to think about logos and their strategic application to your business.
+A logo is the face of the company, it is why we know what coffee shop you’re in or what fast food restaurant has Golden Arches.
+A logo can separate an Apple user from the rest of the world.
+There are many, many ways to think about your business’ logo and the strategic application to your business.

-The design, color theory, and overall emotional connection to a logo is important, especially in B2C applications.
-A logo is a part of the bigger brand picture, a part of the experience customers have with a product.
+The design, color theory, and overall emotional connection to a logo is key, especially in B2C applications.
+A logo is a part of the bigger brand picture, a part of the customer experience.
 In B2B applications, logos can be as practical as bridging two well-known and trusted names into one business.

 Today, I want to share some B2C logo wins I’ve had in my career, and give examples of the logo creation process alongside brand creation.